mlibrary/about-publishing/src/content/features/transforming.md

         slides:
           - image: ""
             image_alt: ""
+            title: The Process
+            text: "My editors at UMP helped me to think through different approaches, ranging from a traditional book with a few supplementary audio clips to a more wholeheartedly audio-driven format. "
+          - image: ""
+            image_alt: ""
             title: ""
+            text: "The next step was to try several “proof of concept” prototypes, and the UMP team provided valuable feedback that was crucial as I found my footing in this new form of digital authorship. "
+          - image: ""
+            image_alt: ""
+            title: ""
+            text: "After the production and review processes were completed, the final project was posted to UMP’s Fulcrum platform, which is well-designed, user-friendly, accessible, and easy to modify thanks to UMP’s exceptional support team. "
+          - image: ""
+            image_alt: ""
+            title: ""
-            text: "The editorial team at UMP were ideal interlocutors as I worked through initial ideas for how I might do sound studies research in the medium of audio.
-My editors at UMP helped me to think through different approaches, ranging from a traditional book with a few supplementary audio clips to a more wholeheartedly audio-driven format.
-To their great credit, UMP pushed me to go for the stretch and take the latter route.
-The next step was to try several “proof of concept” prototypes, and the UMP team provided valuable feedback that was crucial as I found my footing in this new form of digital authorship.
-UMP was supportive at every step of the way, and I was particularly impressed and reassured by how effectively they maintained the rigor of the review process despite the novelty of the publication.
-After the production and review processes were completed, the final project was posted to UMP’s Fulcrum platform, which is well-designed, user-friendly, accessible, and easy to modify thanks to UMP’s exceptional support team.
-I couldn’t be happier with my experience working with UMP: they pushed me to take intellectual risks and explore new modes of research and publication; they encouraged me to develop strategies for reaching new audiences with my research; and they supported me as I developed the new skills required to become proficient at a new kind of academic writing.
-UMP is the ideal place for digital publishing, combining intellectual rigor and academic knowledge with innovative vision and state-of-the-art technological
+            text: "I couldn’t be happier with my experience working with UMP: they pushed me to take intellectual risks and explore new modes of research and publication; they encouraged me to develop strategies for reaching new audiences with my research; and they supported me as I developed the new skills required to become proficient at a new kind of academic writing."
-              infrastructure. "
       - type: cta
-        image: /assets/default.png
+        image: ""
         text: "Lightning Birds is the second audiobook by Jacob Smith to be published. by the Press.
 It is a multi-media project that consists of a five-episode, podcast-style audiobook, a curatorial essay, and a